jokeyweb/Sainsbury_sMG/README.md

 GitHubRepository: https://github.com/jokeyweb/Sainsbury-sG.git
+Author: Matteo Gagliardi
+Date: 18/03/2018

+The application is reading an HTML page and returns the products info in a JSON string.
+The IDE used is NetBeans 8.0.
 ---Dependencies
 		- Java 8 JDK installed in the system
 		- Build tool: Maven 3.5.3 (please follow link to install and configure properly)